jonduan/CANSIM-data-viewer/README.md

 - [LFS_UR.R](LFS_UR.R) -- R script for using `CANSIM2R` package to download CANSIM tables; interactive data visualization with `rCharts`, `dygraphs` and `ggiraph`; and interactive tables using `DT` package.

+- [LFS-demographics](https://github.com/bcgov/CANSIM-data-viewer/tree/master/LFS-demographics) -- a variety of R scripts that explore different demographic aspects of the labour force, including women with children and older workers.

 ---

 ### Getting Help or Reporting an Issue